- Knee pain that feels as if it originates under the knee cap

 Help with Rectus Femoris Quadriceps Muscle Pain

 Cold Therapy Gel For Rectus Femoris Injury and Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
 It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
-If your pain is from a recently pulled quadriceps muscle I would recommend Biofreeze.
+If your pain is from a recently strained or strained rectus femoris muscle I would recommend Biofreeze.
 To treat the rectus femoris rub Biofreeze starting at the top of the hip down to the knee.

 Cold Pack For Quad Muscles

 The Pro Ice Quad Multipurpose Cold Therapy Wrap is a good choice to provide cold therapy to both quadriceps and hamstring injuries.
 The wrap not only provides a consistent temperature but also provides compression which is important for reducing swelling and aiding in faster recovery.